Protecting trees and hedgerows

 A TPO is an Order made by the local planning authority in order to protect specific trees, groups of trees or woodlands.
 TPO trees are usually mature, of good form and, most importantly, can be clearly seen from a public area.
 However, other factors are also relevant such as rarity, size and form, contribution to the character of the area.
 View the criteria for issuing a TPO.

-View our register of confirmed tree preservation orders (PDF File, 602kb) to identify if there are any on your development site.
+View our Register of Confirmed Tree Preservation Orders (PDF File, 693kb) to identify if there are any on your development site.
 Please note that whilst this is a definitive list of confirmed order, some trees might be located on land just outside of the named land.
 It is therefore important that prior to undertaking any work to a tree that you contact the Council prior to undertaking any works.
-If you require a copy of the order and plan or assistance regarding whether a tree is protected by TPO, please contact us.
+Additionally, you can view our Register of TPOs where the Local Authority is currently considering confirmation (PDF File, 533kb) If you require a copy of the order and plan or assistance regarding whether a tree is protected by TPO, please contact us.

 We do not provide specialist advice regarding tree works.
 If you intend to undertake works to trees with a TPO or in a conservation order, you must provide as much information as possible with your planning application.